Red Nose Day 2015: Operation Health

-A team of celebrities supporting local residents will transform a run-down clinic in eastern Uganda into a fully functioning healthcare facility.
-The entire story of Comic Relief's brand-new, ambitious and life-changing project Operation Health is finally coming to TV screens across the country.
+A team of celebrities supporting local residents transform a run-down clinic in eastern Uganda into a fully functioning healthcare facility.
+The documentary tells the story of Comic Relief's brand-new, ambitious and life-changing project Operation Health.
 Celebrities who took part included: Lenny Henry, Richard Hammond, Doon Mackichan, Anita Rani, John Bishop, Steve Backshall, and Dermot O'Leary.

 Television and Radio

 The Great Comic Relief Bake Off

 The Bake Off returned for a four-part series on Wednesday 11 February at 8pm on BBC One.
 Mary Berry and Paul Hollywood returned as judges whilst Mel Giedroyc, Sue Perkins, Jo Brand and Ed Byrne each hosted one of the four episodes.

 The episode line up was as follows: